 - ½ cup warm almond milk or other milk of choice (approximately 110º F)

 - ¼ cup avocado oil or olive oil

-- ¼ cup maple syrup or other sweetener of choice
+- ¼ cup maple syrup, sugar, or other sweetener of choice

-- Place 2 cups flour (I used all-purpose einkorn flour, but spelt or whole wheat will also work.
-You can also use all unbleached all-purpose if you'd like), yeast, salt, and cardamom in a large mixing bowl.
+- Place 2 cups flour, yeast, salt, and cardamom in a large mixing bowl.
 Stir together to combine.

 - Pour in warm water, milk, oil, and maple syrup or other sweetener of choice.
 Mix together until smooth.

 - Slowly stir in all-purpose flour, a little at a time, just until dough is soft.
 Careful not to add too much flour or rolls will be dry and hard.

 - Knead for a few minutes, until dough is smooth and elastic.
 Cover with a clean cloth and let rest for 10 minutes.

 - Meanwhile, mix together softened butter, coconut sugar, cinnamon, and cardamom until well blended.
 Set aside while rolling out dough.

 - Roll out dough into a large thin rectangle.
 Spread butter mixture evenly over dough.